Protecting the Rights of Our Clients

 How Can a Lawyer Help in an Assault Case?

-Is There a Difference Between "Assault" and "Battery" in Illinois?
+Is There a Difference Between “Assault” & “Battery” in Illinois?

 Will I Have to Go to Jail for an Assault Conviction?

-Jail time is not mandatory for all assault convictions.
-For many misdemeanor offenses, a skilled defense attorney can negotiate alternative sentencing options, such as probation, counseling, community service, or conditional discharge, especially for first-time offenders.
-However, aggravated felony charges often carry mandatory prison sentences.
+Jail time isn’t mandatory for all assault convictions.
+For many misdemeanor offenses, a skilled defense attorney can seek alternative sentencing options, such as probation, counseling, community service, or conditional discharge, especially for first-time offenders.
+However, aggravated felony charges often carry prison sentences.

 What Our Clients Say